Sagter Ems

 Sagter Ems is a river of Lower Saxony, Germany.
 It is formed at the confluence of the rivers Ohe and Marka west of Friesoythe.
+It is 28 km long.
 At its confluence with the Dreyschloot (a branch of the Soeste), the river Leda is formed.
 The Sagter Ems is known as the Leda in East Frisia.

+The Sagter Ems is affected by the tide along the portion of its course up to Strücklingen.